Skip to content

 4. The agent replies from within the new Playbook, with the full conversation still in view.

 The user sees a single, coherent reply.
 There's no "returning you to the main menu" — the seam is invisible.
-Nothing is lost across a handoff: the new Playbook takes over with everything the agent has learned — every prior turn, every Person-record update, every tool result.
+Nothing is lost across a handoff: the new Playbook takes over with everything the agent has learned — every prior turn, every Person-record update, every action's result.
 The user does not have to repeat themselves.

 How leaving a Playbook is decided